How do you build an effective software development team and choose the right team members?

 An Agile software development team works faster and more nimbly than a team in a traditional top-down “waterfall” organization.
 The Agile team doesn’t require constant control.
 Team members know their roles, the process is transparent, and the members share a common goal.
 Teams work well together because they want to, not because they are forced.
 The Agile method guides the project manager to function more as a coach and a facilitator, rather than a traditional “boss.”

 The Agile method is different from traditional team organization.
-Where a tradition team may have several projects at once, an Agile team focuses on one project at a time.
+Where a traditional team may have several projects at once, an Agile team focuses on one project at a time.
 They are able to give all their attention to a single goal.
 Agile team members do not necessarily have rigid job roles and titles.
 Instead, the team members are valued for their skills and contributions to the project.

 To really understand Agile and why it works so well, it helps to know the Agile Manifesto.